 When and Where is the Festival

-This holiday season, the Dundarave Festival of Lights runs from November 30th, 2024, until the beginning of January in 2025.
-The event is headlined by special events on the first four Saturdays.
+The Dundarave Festival of Lights typically runs from late November until the beginning of January.
+The event is usually headlined by special events on the first four Saturdays.

 In addition to the waterfront area at Dundarave Beach and Grosvenor Ambleside, in past years Christmas trees used to be decorated at Millennium Park which is located by the waterfront at the end of 15th Street by Argyle Avenue.